wangerekaharun/wangerekaharun/README.md

 ## Hi there 👋

-- 🤖 I'm Harun Wangereka, an Android Engineer and Google Developer Expert for Android.
+- 🤖 I'm Harun Wangereka, a Mobile Engineer and Google Developer Expert for Android.
 I'm passionate about creating quality applications.
-Never tired of learning, building the tech community, and helping other developers upskill their skills.
+Never tired of learning, building the tech community, and helping other developers upskill.
 I love contributing to open-source projects and writing technical articles on Android and Kotlin topics.

 - 👨🏽‍💻 Currently, I'm working at [Smile ID](https://usesmileid.com/) as a Senior Mobile Engineer.
 At Smile ID, we provide Africa's best KYC and identity verification service, helping millions of Africans easily prove their identities.
 I work with a cross-functional team to develop and maintain open-source mobile SDKs (Android, iOS, Flutter & React Native) that power KYC and Identity Verification services.